-"Please don't worry that much.
-Being skinny is not too bad at all," he added.
+"You don't worry that much, please.
+Being thin is not too bad at all," he added.
 "There are many, much more unattractive things in our sea."

 The globefish kept inflating more and more.
-Soon the threads of the cell stretched and began to tear one after another.
+Soon the threads of the cell tightened and began to break one after another.
 The other bizukas started playing along with the brothers too.

 "What are you saying," Konucha said cheerfully.
 "Who would tell a slim lady that she is skinny?
-You, brothers; have you forgotten good manners?"
+You, brothers, have you forgotten good manners?"